Telecominfraproject/wlan-cloud-ucentralgw/README.md

      "method" : "upgrade" ,
      "params" : {
 	        "serial" : <serial number> ,
-	        "when" : <UTC time when to apply this config, 0 mean immediate, this is a suggestion>, "uri" : <URI to download the firmware>,
+	        "when" : Optional - <UTC time when to upgrade the firmware, 0 mean immediate, this is a suggestion>, "uri" : <URI to download the firmware>,
 		"digest" : <SHA256 of the firmware>
      },